Standards of Conduct and Honor Code

 Harassment includes, but is not limited to, the following:

-• Any actions, verbal attacks, or personal demeanor directed at another person, which is inconsistent with the ethical practice of law; or,
+• any actions, verbal attacks, or personal demeanor directed at another person, which is inconsistent with the ethical practice of law

 In the event of threats or the potential of stalking, Trinity Law School may contact law enforcement agencies.
 A formal complaint procedure has been established to respond to allegations of discrimination and harassment and is available to all students through the Registrar's Office.